SoftInstigate/restheart/README.md

 ### Docker

-Docker is even simpler.
-There is a [Docker container](https://hub.docker.com/r/softinstigate/restheart/) with a JVM running RESTHeart, linked to another container running MongoDB, which makes use of the official MongoDB image.
+Docker is even simpler and ours favorite.
+There is a [Docker container](https://hub.docker.com/r/softinstigate/restheart/) available, with a JVM running RESTHeart linked to another container running MongoDB.

 ### Bare metal